w3f/polkadot-wiki/docs/learn-account-generation.md

 - "keypair crypto type": Specifies the type of account you'd like to generate; Schnorrkel is recommended in most cases for its securtity.

-If you've filled out all details above and hit the "Start generation" button, a long list of accounts will start generating on your screen.
+If you've filled out all details above and hit the "Start generation" button, a list of accounts will start generating on your screen.

 ![Vanity Generator search](assets/polkadot_vanity_generate.png)